 Five Homemade Beauty Concoctions

 As all beauty addicts know, trying out the latest hair and body products can become expensive.
 Also, so many products are made with chemicals like sulfates and parabens that are damaging to your body, both inside and out.
-Why should you pay for beauty products with unhealthy ingredients when you can make your own natural, effective concoctions at home for less?
+Why should you pay for beauty products with unhealthy ingredients when you can make your own natural, effective concoctions at home for less and keep your skin looking young and healthy!
 While there are many chemical-ridden beauty products available, there are also countless recipes for tried and true homemade concoctions that will have the same effect.
 Keep reading for a few tips on ditching the chemicals and concocting your own beauty products that are safe, simple, cheap, and effective.

 Easy Deep Conditioner